In-house of horrors: Why energy retailers are turning away from self-builds

 Final Word

 The siren song of in-house applications is strong, but will dash your hopes upon the rocks.
 Even if you can avoid the troubles that plague major software projects, hidden costs and long-term maintenance end up turning cost savings into greater losses.
-Building on top of platforms, whether broad cloud development solutions or specialist data platforms, offers the chance to solve some of these problems, but introduces new issues around customization and performance.
+Building on top of platforms, whether broad cloud development solutions or specialist data platforms, offers the chance to solve some of these problems, but introduces new issues around customisation and performance.
 And both fully in-house and PaaS options pose the same question: why are you putting so many resources into non-core parts of your business?
 Energy retailers need to focus on energy retail, not software.
 Get the best energy software you can find to support your teams and let them get to work.
 Right now, that means Gorilla.
-Ready for a faster, less risk alternative to self-build?
+Ready for a faster, less risky alternative to self-build?
 Let’s talk.